styfle/cancel-workflow-action/README.md

           access_token: ${{ secrets.GH_ACCESS_TOKEN }}
 ```

-`workflow_id` accepts a comma separated list of IDs
+Note: `workflow_id` accepts a comma separated list of IDs.

 At the time of writing `0.2.0` is the latest release but you can select any [release](https://github.com/styfle/cancel-workflow-action/releases).